tb-repo/aws-oidc/README.md

    trust policy to this repository.
 4. The workflow runs `aws sts get-caller-identity` to confirm the assumed role.

 No AWS access keys are ever stored in the repository.
+It is safe.

 ```mermaid
 sequenceDiagram